 SUPER DELUX 2 BED CARAVAN

-Our brand new grade - Super Delux, these cosy caravans have Double glazing and Central Heating, all caravans are brand new for 2018.
+Super Delux, these cosy caravans have Double glazing and Central Heating. perfect for couples & families.
+Sleeps up to a maximum of four.
 No dogs allowed.

 *models may vary slightly to pictures shown*